Before you begin

 Assembly Instructions

-Wire VCC to 5V, GND to GND, TX to D6, RX to D5 (UART pins)
+Wire the NEO-6M GPS module (UART) VCC to 5V, GND to GND, TXD to GPIO13, RXD to GPIO27

 Important Notes

 Install the pre-built firmware using your web browser.
-No software installation required - the process uses WebUSB technology supported by Chrome, Edge, and Opera browsers.
+No software installation required — the process uses WebUSB technology supported by Chrome, Edge, and Opera.

 1